fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 It might feel like we are drifting from the original task of generating random hex colors.
 Do we really need a more exact specification?
-We could start building our hex color `Fuzzer` and address latent ambiguities as they arise.
+We could start building our hex color fuzzer and address latent ambiguities as they arise.
 While this is true, writing a formal grammar for hex color strings is a worthwhile exercise.
-In addition to exposing ambiguities, our hex color grammar will show us how to structure our `Fuzzer`s.
+In addition to exposing ambiguities, our hex color grammar will show us how to structure our fuzzers.

 A formal grammar is a notation that uses patterns of symbols to describe a set of valid strings.